CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```DURABLE_MELEE``` ...
 Item is made to hit stuff and it does it well, so it's considered to be a lot tougher than other weapons made of the same materials.
 - ```RAIN_PROTECT``` ...
 Protects from sunlight and from rain, when wielded.
 - ```NO_PICKUP``` ...
 Character can not pickup anything while wielding this item (e.g. bionic claws).
+- ```SLOW_WIELD``` ...
+Has an additional time penalty upon wielding.
+For melee weapons and guns this is offset by the relevant skill.

 ## Skills